sambacha/ycabal-spec/MEV_INTRO.md

 From block 11503300 (Dec-22-2020 12:39:48 PM +UTC) to 11548969 (Dec-29-2020
 12:39:58 PM +UTC),
-the chain recorded 8,285,218transactions.
+the chain recorded 8,285,218 transactions.
 When comparing those with the transactions we ob-served on the network layer, we find that 136,143 mined transactionswere not broadcast prior to being mined.
-We hence can concludethat1.64%of the transactions are being privately.
+We hence can concludethat1.64% of the transactions are being privately.

 #### misc transcations